 This course consists of two days of theory as the ideal preparation for a 5 hour examination on the third day!
 Your skills from SIMATIC programming training (courses TIA-PRO1 - TIA-PRO3) will be refreshed and consolidated.
 The practical assessment involves the creation and commissioning of a complex PLC program with components of Totally Integrated Automation from SIEMENS.
 After passing the examination successfully you will receive a recognized certificate that attests your specialist knowledge.

-Configuration of a SIMATIC controller with the SIMATIC STEP 7 V16 software based on TIA Portal.
+Configuration of a SIMATIC controller with the SIMATIC STEP 7 V18 software in TIA Portal.